Cancer survivor: Needs of cancer survivors

 People who have finished cancer treatment often have psychological and physical medical challenges.
 These effects can vary from person to person, change over time, and range in intensity from mild and intermittent to fully disabling.
-They commonly include fatigue, pain, sleep problems, physical side effects like lymphoedema, weight gain, anxiety and depression, fear of cancer recurrence, and impaired quality of life.
+Different cancers and different treatments cause different long-term side effects.
+Problems commonly include fatigue, pain, sleep problems, physical side effects like lymphoedema, weight gain, anxiety and depression, fear of cancer recurrence, impacted sexual desire and or function, and impaired quality of life.

 Psychosocial

 Returning to life

 If the treatment is lengthy and disruptive, many patients experience some difficulty in returning to normal daily life.
 The energy needed to cope with a rigorous treatment program may have caused them to disconnect from previous daily patterns, such as working, normal self-care, and housekeeping.
 Some survivors become dependent on the attention and sympathy that they received during their treatment and feel neglected when life returns to normal.
 There are tremendous implications that cancer has on the relationships that survivors have with their loved ones (particularly their partners) once their cancer has been treated, and social support plays a critical role in their long-term emotional adjustment.

 Cancer survivors tend to be more resilient than the general population.